angular/angular-ja/aio-ja/content/guide/build.en.md

 CSS grid layout support in Autoprefixer, which was previously on by default, is off by default in Angular 8 and higher.

-To use CSS grid with IE10/11, you must explicitly enable it using the `autoplace` option.
+To use CSS grid with Internet Explorer 10/11, you must explicitly enable it using the `autoplace` option.
 To do this, add the following to the top of the global styles file (or within a specific css selector scope):

 ```